vimeo/psalm/docs/running_psalm.md

 Psalm has a couple of command-line options that will result in faster builds:

+- `--threads=[n]` to run Psalm’s analysis in a number of threads
-- `--diff` which only checks files you’ve updated and their dependents.
+- `--diff` which only checks files you’ve updated (and their dependents).
 - `--cache-results` which remembers Psalm’s output when scanning particular methods.

+Running them together (e.g. `--threads=8 --diff --cache-results`) will result in the fastest possible Psalm run.